tamal2000/masters/Statistical Methods/lecture 3. Probabability 2.md

 ## Probability Distribution

+A `Probability distributions` determines all probabilities of possible values of a random variable.
+Given by a table, formula or graph.

 Outcomes 𝓌 in Ω and the probability measure P determine the probability distribution of X:
 <code>P(X = x) = P({w ∈ Ω: X(𝓌) = x})</code>